 Battle of Shiloh

-Following the fall of Nashville, President Lincoln issued War Order No. 3, which merged Major General Henry Halleck’s command in the West by creating the Department of the Mississippi.
+Following the fall of Nashville, President Lincoln issued War Order No. 3, which merged Major General Henry W. Halleck‘s command in the West by creating the Department of the Mississippi.
 The consolidation eliminated the Department of the Ohio and placed Buell and his army under Halleck’s command.
-Soon thereafter, Halleck ordered Grant to march his Army of Tennessee south to Pittsburg Landing, Tennessee, near the Tennessee-Mississippi border, to await the arrival of Buell’s Army of the Ohio.
-Halleck’s intention was to merge the two armies and move south to cut the Memphis & Charleston Railroad line at Corinth, Mississippi.
+Soon thereafter, Halleck ordered Grant to march his Army of the Tennessee south to Pittsburg Landing, Tennessee, near the Tennessee-Mississippi border, to await the arrival of Buell’s Army of the Ohio.
+Halleck intended to merge the two armies and move south to cut the Memphis & Charleston Railroad line at Corinth, Mississippi.

-Before Buell arrived at Pittsburg Landing, Confederate General Albert Sidney Johnston’s Army of the Mississippi (aka Army of Mississippi) surprised Grant’s bivouacked forces on the morning of April 6, 1862.
-In the ensuing confusion, many of the Federal troops fled in panic.
-Others gradually formed battle-lines and mounted some resistance, but the Rebels gradually drove the Yankees back to a defensive position behind Shiloh Church.
+Before Buell arrived at Pittsburg Landing, Confederate General Albert Sidney Johnston‘s Army of the Mississippi surprised Grant’s bivouacked forces on the morning of April 6, 1862.
+In the ensuing confusion, many of the federal troops fled in panic.
+Others gradually formed battle lines and mounted some resistance, but the Rebels gradually drove the Yankees back to a defensive position behind Shiloh Church.
 As the first day of the Battle of Shiloh concluded, Grant’s men found themselves in a precarious situation.